Culture in Crisis: The Visionary Theories of Pitirim Sorokin

 His experience and acute observations of Russian politics left him uniquely suited for understanding the transformational forces of the 20th century.
 By 1937 he published the first three volumes of his masterpiece, Social and Cultural Dynamics, but he continued to refine his theories for nearly three more decades.

-Based on a careful study of world history – including detailed statistical analysis of art, architecture, literature, economics, philosophy, science, and warfare – he identified three strikingly consistent phenomena:
+Based on a careful study of world history – including detailed statistical analysis of phases in art, architecture, literature, economics, philosophy, science, and warfare – he identified three strikingly consistent phenomena:

-- There exist two fundamental, alternative cultural patterns, broadly characterized as materialistic (Sensate) and spiritual (Ideational), along with certain intermediate or mixed patterns.
+- There are two opposed elementary cultural patterns, the materialistic (Sensate) and spiritual (Ideational), along with certain intermediate or mixed patterns.
+One mixed pattern, called Idealistic, which integrates the Sensate and Ideational orientations, is extremely important.

 - Every society tends to alternate between materialistic and spiritual periods, sometimes with transitional, mixed periods, in a regular and predictable way.

-- Times of transition from one orientation to another are characterized by many wars and crises.
+- Times of transition from one orientation to another are characterized by a markedly increased prevalence of wars and other crises.

 Sensate (Materialistic) Culture